ncahyadi/PC-CV_ITB20_Database/README.md

 ![](flow2.png)
 taken from : HDSecurityStore. url:https://www.youtube.com/watch?v=-IvBKBx0UBo&t=66s \
 \
    b.
-Inside the frame should contain information about the image of people, in and out scenario, and other scenario as many as you could find.
+Inside the frame should contain information about the image of people, in and out scenario, and other scenario as many as you could find.\
+4. Uploading Video\
+   For all contributors, can contact me (en.nanangcahyadi@gmail.com) for sending the videos.
+And check out the dataset here()